 Top 5 Best Treatments for Acne

 Modern medicine considers acne a feature of growing up.
 Most doctors will prescribe benzoyl peroxide or an antibiotic for pimples, blackheads, or whiteheads.
-If you have very deep skin infections causing cysts or nodules, you may be placed on Accutane or Retin-A. More aggressive forms of acne that result in pimples growing together all over the top half of the body will usually be referred to dermatologists for surgical reconstruction or laser procedures.
+If you have very deep skin infections causing cysts or nodules, you may be placed on medication.
+More aggressive forms of acne that result in pimples growing together all over the top half of the body will usually be referred to dermatologists for surgical reconstruction or laser procedures.
 However, because acne is caused by a combination of factors, what works for one person may not work for another.
 Read on for a list of the top five treatments that work best for acne in most people.

 - Over-the-counter products.